 Nutrition ~ The science of foods and their various nutrient parts (nutrients and other substances), as well as the relationships to health and illness (actions, interactions, and balances); processes inside the body (ingestion, digestion, absorption, transport, functions, and disposal of waste products); as well as the social, economic, cultural, and psychological implications of eating foods

-Phytochemicals ~ Substances in plants which will possess health-protective effects, even though they’re not essential in all cases
+Phytochemicals ~ Substances in plants that will possess health-protective effects, even though they’re not essential in all cases

 Placebo ~ an inactive substance that is externally indistinguishable from the active substance whose effects are being studied

-Placebo Effect ~ A physical or emotional modification that’s not due to the properties of an administered substance.
-The modification reflects participants’ expectations
+Placebo Effect ~ A physical or emotional modification not due to an administered substance’s properties.
+The modification reflects participants’ expectations.

 Proteins ~ massive, complex compounds consisting of many amino acids connected in variable sequences and forming distinctive shapes